mrdevops12/gcp-storage-buckt-terraform/README.md

        Click Add Key > Create New Key and select JSON.
        Download the JSON key file to your local machine.

-  Step 2: Transfer the Service Account Key to Your VM
+  Step 2: Transfer the Service Account Key to Your VM.

           Upload the JSON Key to Your VM:
           Use scp or another secure method to transfer the JSON key file to your VM running on GCP (Ubuntu instance, in your case). scp /path/to/your/service-account-key.json ubuntu@<VM_IP>:/home/ubuntu/

-Step 3: Configure the Environment for Terraform
+Step 3: Configure the Environment for Terraform.

           Set the GOOGLE_APPLICATION_CREDENTIALS Environment Variable:
           On your VM, run the following command to set the environment variable that points to your service account key: